 Looking for help with questions about health coverage or MNSURE?
 The Ramsey County Library in Roseville has a certified Navigator available to provide free one-on-one assistance on Wednesdays from 10 a.m. to 6 p.m.
 Call Health Access MN at (651) 645-0215 to ask a question or for more information.

 Do you need to make a clinic appointment?

 On Tuesdays HealthPartners Center for Memory & Aging offers a Diagnostic Clinic Day where patients can see a neurologist, neuropsychologist, geriatric psychiatrist, physician assistant and nurse all at one visit.
 To make an appointment call 651-254-7000 and press option 1.

 Advance Care Planning

-Check out the new Advance Care Planning information on the Shared Resource Tools page to find resources for free, local, year-round assistance; dementia-specific tools; and documents to help you start the conversation with your physician.
+Check out information on Advance Care Planning.
+You'll find resources for free, local, year-round assistance; dementia-specific tools; and documents to help you start the conversation with your physician.